lit/lit/packages/lit-virtualizer/README.md

 Optional.
 Scroll to the item at the give index.
 Place the item at the given position within the scroll view.
 For example, if index is `100` and position is `end`, then the bottom of the item at index 100 will be at the bottom of the scroll view.
 Position defaults to `start`.

 Note: Rendering with `scrollToIndex` will cause the scroll view to fix at the given position until the user manually scrolls.
-If a template using the `scroll` directive is re-rendered, note that the view will be re-scrolled to respect the given `scrollToIndex` option.
+If a lit-html template using the `scroll` directive is re-rendered, note that the view will be re-scrolled to respect the given `scrollToIndex` option.
 Take care to set or unset the `scrollToIndex` option upon subsequent re-renders for the desired behavior.

 ---